stathva/mark/README.md

 pages.

-This is very usable if you store documentation to your orthodox software in git repository and don't want to do a handjob with updating Confluence page using fucking tinymce wysiwyg enterprise core editor.
+This is very usable if you store documentation to your orthodox software in git repository and don't want to do manual work with updating Confluence page using fucking tinymce wysiwyg enterprise core editor.

 You can store a user credentials in the configuration file, which should be